-The days are long and warm (okay they’re hot) and it’s the perfect season to get out and enjoy the city with your partner.
+The days are long and warm (okay, they can also be straight up hot) and it’s the perfect season to get out and enjoy the city with your partner.
 From arts to adventure, Columbus offers more than a few ways to impress your sweetheart.

 Summer Concerts- I’m about to lay a little dating wisdom on you folks.
-What’s more romantic that holding hands, swaying back to a little rock n’ roll?
+What’s more romantic than holding hands, swaying back to a little rock n’ roll?
 Spontaneously asking your date for a dance at a dope concert.
-Okay, it may not work on everyone, but I know I’d love it.
-Music is happening constantly in this city.
-You can catch local acts at festivals nearly every weekend, or class it up with the Columbus Symphony at the Columbus Commons.
+Live music is such a special shared experience and you can catch a variety of acts around town nearly every weekend, or class it up with the Columbus Symphony at the Columbus Commons.
 Your call.

 Spend a day at the beach- Have you been dying to show off that Dad bod you’ve been cultivating all year?
 Spend the day in a local swimming hole.
 Alum Creek Beach is a great place to spend the day relaxing in the sun.
 Fair warning: You can play “sand” volleyball here, but I put sand in quotations because it’s more like very small rocks.

-Columbus Crew SC Game- Nothing quite says “I Love You” like screaming at the top of your lungs in the Nordecke.
-Not only can you support our local MLS team (#savethecrew) you can also support the local businesses that will fill the concourse in the new stadium.
+Columbus Crew Game- Nothing quite says “I Love You” like screaming at the top of your lungs in the Nordecke.
+Not only can you support our local MLS team (#savedthecrew) you can also support the local businesses that will fill the concourse in the new stadium.
 Plus, Lower.com Field is a great place for date night, with stunning views of Columbus.

 Columbus Museum of Art- CMA is the perfect rainy-day date.
 And since we live in Ohio, we know there will be rain.
-Admission to the museum is super affordable, but if you’ve eaten ramen more than 3 days this week and you’re looking for a little free fun, you can always visit for no cost on Sundays.
+Admission to the museum is super affordable, but if you’re looking for a free date night activity, you can always visit for no cost on Sundays.

-Canoeing at Trapper John’s- “Just a person and a person in a little canoe, with the moon shining all around…” That may not be the way you remember the song, but love is love, amiright?
-Canoeing isn’t just romantic, it’s real life team building.
+Canoeing at Trapper John’s- Canoeing isn’t just romantic, it’s real life team building.
 Synchronize those paddles all the way to a happy relationship on one of the many canoe tours offered at Trapper John’s.

 Zoombezi Bay- What’s that I hear?
 I think it’s the gentle call of Croctail Creek, the 21+ lazy river at Zoombezi Bay.
-Grab a drink with an umbrella, hope in an intertube, and float your day away.
+Grab a drink with an umbrella, hop in an intertube, and float your freakin’ day away.

 Take to the roof- The rooftop movement is in full swing here in Columbus.
-From Juniper to BrewDog and basically everywhere in between, you can view the city from a rooftop with a cold drink in your hand all day, every day.
+From Goodale Station to Lincoln Social and basically everywhere in between, you can view the city from a rooftop with a cold drink in your hand all day, every day.